 Descovy is approved for use as HIV PrEP in certain adolescents weighing at least 77 lb (35 kg), as well as in certain adults.
 See “Who can use Descovy for PrEP?” just above for details.

-Descovy is approved for use as pre-exposure prophylaxis (PrEP) for HIV in certain adults and adolescents.
+Descovy is approved for use as preexposure prophylaxis (PrEP) to help prevent HIV in certain adults and adolescents.
 If your doctor has prescribed the drug, you may be wondering how Descovy works as PrEP.

 Descovy contains two active drugs: emtricitabine and tenofovir alafenamide.
 Both drugs prevent HIV from multiplying (making copies of itself).
 To do this, the drugs work to block a certain enzyme that HIV needs to multiply.
 An enzyme is a type of protein.

-When used for PrEP, Descovy works by preventing the virus from starting an attack against your immune system.
-If HIV enters your body, it wouldn’t be able to multiply.
-This means that it couldn’t grow or spread.
+When taken for PrEP, Descovy helps to prevent the virus from starting an attack against your immune system.
+If HIV enters your body, it likely won’t be able to multiply.
+This means that the virus will be unlikely to grow or spread.

-Descovy has been shown to be effective for pre-exposure prophylaxis (PrEP) for HIV in a clinical study.
+Descovy has been shown to be effective as preexposure prophylaxis (PrEP) to help prevent HIV in a clinical study.
 People in the study took either Descovy or Truvada, which is another medication used for PrEP.
-At the end of the study, nearly all of the people taking either Descovy or Truvada didn’t contract HIV.
+At the end of the study, nearly all the people taking either Descovy or Truvada didn’t contract HIV.

-For more information about how Descovy compares with Truvada, see this article.
+To learn more about how Descovy compares with Truvada, see this article.

-Descovy is approved for use as pre-exposure prophylaxis (PrEP) for HIV.
-Below are details on using Descovy for PrEP.
+Descovy is approved for use as preexposure prophylaxis (PrEP) to help prevent HIV.
+Below are details about taking Descovy for PrEP.

 Dosage

-Descovy comes as a tablet that you swallow.
+Descovy comes as an oral tablet.
 It contains two active drugs: emtricitabine and tenofovir alafenamide.
 Descovy is available in one strength: 200 milligrams (mg) emtricitabine/25 mg tenofovir alafenamide.

-The standard dosage for Descovy is one tablet daily.
+The typical dosage of Descovy for PrEP is one tablet daily.

-Note: In addition to being used for PrEP, Descovy is also used to treat HIV.
-For this use, the drug’s dosage is the same as that for PrEP.
+Note: In addition to being used for PrEP, Descovy is also used to treat HIV in certain people.
+Keep in mind that the drug’s dosage may differ with these other uses.
 To learn more, talk with your doctor.

 Descovy may be taken either with or without food.
 You should take it at about the same time every day.